oasis-tcs/openc2-jadn/jadn-v1.1.md

 * Schema is the top level JADN type.
 It has two fields:
   * "Metadata" containing descriptive and functional information about the schema package as a whole.
   * List of "Type" containing JADN type definitions.
 Every type definition is a UML DataType
-* Every instance of the Schema type is identified by a globally-unique package namespace.
+* An instance of the Schema type is identified by a globally-unique package namespace.
 Types defined in a package have names qualified by its namespace, and reference types defined in other packages by their qualified names.
 An individual Schema instance is called a "package" because it is an instance, not a Type, and to distinguish it from an "application schema" that is the set of packages